 - Tax Treatment for Spin-offs

 Reasons for Divestiture

-Divestitures can take various forms like Spin-off, Split-off and Equity carve-out, however, it all depends on the reason for corporate restructuring.
-Usually, the business lines that are divested are the ones that have least synergies with the parent company.
+Divestitures can take various forms like Spin-off, Split-off, and Equity carve-out; however, it all depends on the reason for corporate restructuring.
+Usually, the business lines that are divested are the ones that have the least synergies with the parent company.